tanmaypardeshi/tanmaypardeshi/README.md

 My passion lies in software security, software engineering, and programming languages, and my academic journey has been driven by a deep fascination with computers and a desire to continuously expand my knowledge while staying at the forefront of industry innovations.

-Currently, I am conducting research in the Wolfpack Security and Privacy Lab under Dr. Laurie Williams, working on software supply chain security and risk-based assessment of software credentials (with a paper submitted to ICSE 2026).
+Currently, I am conducting research in the Wolfpack Security and Privacy Lab under Dr. Laurie Williams, working on software supply chain security and risk-based assessment of software credentials.
 Alongside my research, I bring two years of professional experience as a software developer and one year of academic research experience.

 Looking ahead, I aspire to become a research scientist specializing in security.
 I am actively seeking internship opportunities that will allow me to apply my expertise, engage with industry challenges, and further strengthen the security of software systems.